 The adjustment upwards means that Canadians on the edge of a tax bracket might find themselves shifted into a lower bracket this year and pay less taxes because of it.

-The TFSA contribution limit will remain at $6,000 for the year.
+The TFSA contribution limit has increased to $6,500 for the year.
 This means that if you’ve had an account since 2009, were 18 years of age and have been a resident of Canada throughout that period, the cumulative total you can have in your TFSA is now $81,500.

 6. New OAS limit amounts

 The OAS is designed to provide retirees with a source of income to support their retirement.
 However, if your income is over certain limit amounts, you might find your OAS amount reduced, and even canceled entirely.

 For the 2022 tax year, if your taxable income was over $81,761, you would need to repay some of your OAS.
 Similarly, if your taxable income was over $134,626, you would not have received any OAS payments.
 Thanks to the CRA’s new Affordability Plan, seniors aged 75 and over received an automatic 10% increase of their Old Age Security pension, as of July 2022.